mattermost/docs/source/manage/command-line-tools.rst

 .. note::

-   TIn Mattermost v6.0, this command has been replaced with the mmctl command `mmctl group team enable </manage/mmctl-command-line-tool.html#mmctl-group-team-enable>`__.
+   From Mattermost v6.0, this command has been replaced with the mmctl command `mmctl group team enable </manage/mmctl-command-line-tool.html#mmctl-group-team-enable>`__.

 Description
     Enables group constraint on the specified team.
 When a team is group constrained, team membership is managed by linked groups instead of managed by manually inviting and removing users.